bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

 lang: en
 version: 1
 ---
+This week's newsletter includes news and action items about minimum fees and the upcoming Bitcoin Core release, a special feature on a Schnorr signature proposal, and a write-up of the recent Building on Bitcoin conference in Lisbon.

 ## Action items

 - Bitcoin Core minimum relay fee may be reduced in the next major